Definition and Background of Gardnerella Vaginalis

 BV is a very common condition.
 In the US, 29.8% of the female population was diagnosed with BV with a Gram stain in vaginal fluid.
-Susceptibility increases amidst those ones who are non-white, practice douching, have numerous sexual partners, and have sex with women and smoke and are obese.
+Susceptibility increases amidst those ones who are non-white, practice douching, have numerous sexual partners, and have sex with women.
+Smoking and obesity are also risk factors.
 It occurs mainly in women of reproductive age.
-HIV sufferers twice as often get infected with G. vaginalis and develop BV.
+Patients with HIV are infected with G. vaginalis and develop BV twice as frequently.

-G. vaginalis is very common worldwide, especially in countries with a humid and hot climate, thus sub-Saharan Africa accounted for over 50% of women infected with G. vaginalis, meanwhile, they had a risk of contracting HIV as well.
+G. vaginalis is very common worldwide, especially in countries with a humid and hot climate; thus, over 50% of women infected with G. vaginalis are in sub-Saharan Africa; they also have a higher of contracting HIV.